 The Loire Valley – a major winegrowing region

 The Loire Valley is France’s 3rd largest winegrowing region.
-Stretching from the Atlantic coast to the Centre Region, it is a point of equilibrium, where north meets south, sophistication meets freshness, art meets literature, and tradition meets modernity.
+Stretching from Atlantic coast to Auvergne, it is a point of equilibrium, where north meets south, sophistication meets freshness, art meets literature, and tradition meets modernity.
 These contrasts - plus the generally temperate climate and extraordinarily varied terroirs - have created the most diverse winegrowing region in the world.

 The longest wine Route in France